man looking at his phone

 Understanding your credit record is essential for managing your finances effectively.
-It’s important to check your credit score at least once a year, not just when applying for finance.
+It’s important to check your credit score annually, not just when applying for finance.
 But how can you do this?

-In this blog, we will discuss how to check your credit score and why you might want to make it a regular habit.
+In this blog, we will outline how to check your credit score and why you might want to make it a habit.

 What is a credit score?